eclipse-tractusx/portal-backend/docs/nuget/update-nuget-packages.md

 # Update nuget packages

-Currently each project of the framework directory is build and provided as an nuget package.
+Each project of the [framework](/src/framework/) directory is build and provided as an nuget package.

 To be able to build and test changes locally we recommend the following setup: